rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.5/readme.md

 **Acceptance Criteria:**

-- 5.1.5.1. | Patients can request to delete their account through the profile settings.
+- **5.1.5.1.** | Patients can request to delete their account through the profile settings.

-- 5.1.5.2. | The system sends a confirmation email to the patient before proceeding with account deletion.
+- **5.1.5.2.** | The system sends a confirmation email to the patient before proceeding with account deletion.

-- 5.1.5.3 | Upon confirmation, all personal data is permanently deleted from the system within the legally required time frame (30 days).
+- **5.1.5.3.** | Upon confirmation, all personal data is permanently deleted from the system within the legally required time frame (30 days).

-- 5.1.5.4 | Patients are notified once the deletion is complete, and the system logs the action for GDPR compliance.
+- **5.1.5.4.** | Patients are notified once the deletion is complete, and the system logs the action for GDPR compliance.

-- 5.1.5.5 | Some anonymized data may be retained for legal or research purposes, but all identifiable information is erased.
+- **5.1.5.5.** | Some anonymized data may be retained for legal or research purposes, but all identifiable information is erased.

+- **5.1.5.6.** | Before proceeding with the creation of a new profile, the system checks if the associated email is unique.

 **Dependencies/References:**

-This feature is related to the creation on a patient's account (US 5.1.3) and its profile creation (US 5.1.8) too.
+This feature is related to the creation on a patient's account (**US 5.1.3**) and its profile creation (**US 5.1.8**) too.

 **Client Clarifications:**